sunzhida/COMP4461_2017Fall_Lab3/README.md

 After we finished editing the program, we can upload the program to the Pepper robot while it is in the rest mode.
 Then we can click the `play` button to test the program on Pepper.

-### About the _Demo_

-The additional sound and image files are stored in the `html` subfolder, while the main program is in `show.pml` file.
+In the _Demo_ folder, the additional sound and image files are stored in the `html` subfolder, while the main program is in `show.pml` file.
 You can start your program based on that.

 ## Tips